Samoa flagWork & Business Guide · Samoa

 EU Citizens:

-EU citizens can visit visa-free for 60 days; work permit required via Ministry of Commerce, Industry and Labour (MCIL) for employment.
-Processing 4-8 weeks.
+Visa-free entry up to 60 days (extendable).
+Work permit required via Ministry of Commerce, Industry and Labour (MCIL) for employment.

 Non-EU Citizens: